 The above findings highlight a potential role for aspirin in the treatment of a range of skin conditions.
 However, no study has yet investigated whether aspirin is effective in treating acne.

 Inflammatory acne occurs when an accumulation of oil or skin debris traps bacteria deep inside a pore.
 The bacteria release chemicals that trigger inflammation in the skin.

 Aspirin is less likely to alleviate noninflammatory acne lesions, such as whiteheads and blackheads.
 These lesions also develop as a result of blocked pores.
 However, they typically do not cause inflammation and swelling.

 It is important to note, though, that no research has confirmed that aspirin can treat any type of acne effectively.

 Aspirin is not safe for everyone.
 The following people should not take aspirin orally or apply it to their skin:

 - children and people in their early teens

 People should also be aware that aspirin can cause side effects.
-The most common side effect is peptic ulcer disease.
-Other possible side effects include:
+The

 - swelling under the skin

 Various websites recommend grinding aspirin into a powder and mixing it with water to form a paste.
 People can apply this paste directly onto acne to reduce inflammation.
 However, there is no evidence to suggest that this treatment is effective.